 Once their course is approved, the class structure and curriculum is up to the educator.
 Pro-bono class providers collect the student fees/donations during class and generously deliver them to the CCAC office.
 Offering a pro-bono class is a great way to gain teaching experience, share something you love, and support CCAC’s ongoing operations.

 Rental rates are set to cover the cost of operating the space and are designed to be as affordable as possible.
 Class providers are responsible for determining class fees and the collection process; CCAC does not collect or handle student fees.
 Most classes meet weekly for 1 hour, but educators will determine what length of time makes the most sense for their course.
 CCAC offers four quarters of classes per year, each lasting ten weeks.
-Class providers are welcome to design their courses to last anywhere from three to ten weeks.
+Class providers are welcome to design their cumulative courses to last anywhere from three to ten weeks, or to run on an ongoing basis.

 |Fee Per Student||# of Students||Total Revenue From Student Fees Per Qtr|